daxter-army/react-cpp-wasm-app/README.md

 ## 💡 Idea

 * So as we all know __WebAssembly__ or __WASM__ is a new type of code that can be run in modern web browsers.
 We can use Low-Level languages like C/C++, Go, Rust etc, to compile them in binary format, that can be run alongwith JS in the browser.
 So I was also very much excited with the idea, so here is an implementation from my side, which implements a simple Todo App, using C++ at the back handling all the logic for CRUD regarding managing Todos, and at the front React is being used to communicate with C++ code (Classes and Objects) and displaying UI.
+App idea is simple, but I wanted to learn how this technology works, as this was my first WASM app/playground.

 ## Prerequisites
 * __NodeJS__ > 16.x (By default, Emscripten uses its own version of NodeJS, but you can change this if you want to, I proceeded with the default version which is downloaded with emscripten.
 [Visit docs to learn more](https://emscripten.org/docs/getting_started/downloads.html#installation-instructions-using-the-emsdk-recommended))